 - Off-campus opportunities such as the Theater in London class and internships at metro-area theaters and concert halls

 - The New Plays on Campus Program from the Playwrights’ Center in Minneapolis, which provides St. Olaf with works by new playwrights who come as artist-in-residence and work directly with students

-Many theater majors pursue careers as actors, directors, designers, and playwrights.
-Just as often, though, graduates achieve success in other fields, including business, architecture, teaching, law, advertising, and the ministry.
-In addition to easily expressing their creativity, theater students gain expertise in oral and written communication, presentation skills, collaboration, organizational management, and leadership.
-Most of all, St. Olaf theater majors celebrate life through their art, using it to build community, orchestrate change, and enhance our culture.
+St. Olaf theater majors pursue careers as actors, directors, designers and playwrights.
+Graduates also achieve success in other fields, including business, architecture, teaching, law, advertising, and the ministry — all the while celebrating life through their art, using it to build community, orchestrate change, and enhance our culture.